wurdit/ffmpeg/README.md

 `-to [timestamp]` When to stop reading the video.
 Often used with `-ss` to only select a portion of a video.
 Example: `-ss 01:00 -to 01:05` to take just the 5 seconds between 01:00 and 01:05.

-`-t` Rather than t timestamp as in `-to`, you can specify a number of seconds to read after seeking, or from the start of a file.
+`-t` Rather than t timestamp as in `-to`, you can specify a number of seconds to read after seeking, or from the start of a file if not using seek.

 You'll see some of these in the examples.